iamdcj/javascripts/core/execution/event-loop/README.md

 # Event Loop

-JavaScript is a single-threaded runtime, i.e. it has one call stack, permitting it to do _one thing at a time_.
+The event loop is concurrent tracking model used to manage the execution JavaScript applications.
+It consists of the following parts; call stack and a memory heap.

-### Call Stack
+## Call Stack

 The call stack, a.k.a the execution stack, is a data structure with the purpose of **tracking where in a program we are**, that is what is currerntly executing at that time(see [execution contexts](./../execution-context)).

-#### How it works
+JavaScript is a single-threaded runtime, i.e. it has one **call stack**, permitting it to do _one thing at a time_.

-For each execution context we enter during the execution phase, we add an item to the stack, starting with our global execution context;
+### How it works

-##### Stack Tracing
+For each execution context we enter during the execution phase, we add an item to the stack, starting with the global execution context.

-We have yet to call any functions, but the global execution context fires automatically when the program downloads;
+We have yet to call any functions, but the global execution context fires automatically when the program downloads, putting it first on the stack;

 ```
 GLOBAL()
 ```

-Then for every function we invoke, a new item is added onto the stack;
+Then for every function we invoke, a new item is added to the stack;

 ```
 function c() {